nidhikush/MovieLens1M_Sem-JMF/README.md

 3. "UserXmovie.csv" is the user-item rating matrix in binary format.

-4. Matlab code for Sem-Joint Matrix Factorization is given in "jointmff_m.m"
+4. Matlab code for Sem-Joint Matrix Factorization is given in "jointmff_m.m".
+JMF was originally developed by Yue Shi in 2013.

 5. "testing_final_m.m" file has testing code.